Elena127621/Learning-Curve/README.md

 # Learning-Curve
-Test repository for learning how to use GitHub
+A test repository for learning how to use GitHub